freedombox/FreedomBox/HACKING.md

 #### Troubleshooting

-* Sometimes `host$ ./container destroy && ./container up` doesn't work.
-In such cases, try to delete the hidden `.container` folder and then `host$ ./container up`.
+* Sometimes `host$ ./container destroy && ./container start` doesn't work.
+In such cases, try to delete the hidden `.container` folder and then `host$ ./container start`.
 * Not all kinds of changes are automatically updated.
 Try `guest$ sudo mount -o remount /freedombox`.
 * I am getting an error that says `lo` is not managed by Network Manager